-· French succession law is avoided if the shareholder dies domiciled in the UK; although as noted above this can also now be achieved under the Regulation • the company is not subject to the annual minimum payment of French corporation tax and the shareholders benefit from the favourable tax treatment of capital gains realised by individuals.
+French succession law is avoided if the shareholder dies domiciled in the UK; although as noted above this can also now be achieved under the Regulation by individuals.

-• for the purpose of French wealth tax, the shares of the SCi would be regarded as immovable assets and therefore taken into account.
+• for the purpose of French wealth tax, the shares of the SCI would be regarded as immovable assets and therefore taken into account.

-UK perspective - the shareholders should check with HMRC or your accountant in the UK to establish how any revenue would be assessed to UK tax.
+However care needs to be taken from a UK perspective - the shareholders should check with HMRC or your accountant in the UK to establish how any revenue would be assessed to UK tax.